They may have been the best of times, or even the worst of times. But, traveling with teens and tweens is always memorable!

 We determined our youngest daughter suffers from air sickness when she vomited on the plane and then immediately in the rental car.
 She was crying because she felt awful, our oldest was crying because she was sitting next to the vomit, and I was laughing/crying due to the stress.
 The Man’s response, “This is SUCH a girl car right now,” diffused the situation and made all of us laugh through our tears.
 And, sometimes these stressful situations become family stories that live on!

-Teen/Tween Travel Tip #3: Focus on Flexibility
+Traveling with Teens/Tweens Tip #3: Focus on Flexibility

 You knew flexibility must be on this list, didn’t you?!
 Sometimes we travel with vague plans and are naturally flexible.
 Sometimes we follow a set itinerary.
 Not once has everything gone according to our plans.
 And, sometimes people get sick!

 For those of us with Type A personalities, being flexible with food choices and bedtimes helps everyone enjoy the trip better.
 Our girls still need boundaries, but we allow “Unlimited Treat Days” on long tours.
-We also pack twice as many snacks as we think we’ll need.
+When traveling with teens, we also pack twice as many snacks as we think we’ll need.
 We have been forced to skip a meal occasionally.
 Filling protein bars (that also taste good to adolescents!) such as *CLIF Whey Protein Bars and *Oatmega Bars fill in the gap.
 (Although, the girls still moan about the time we skipped lunch on a tour!)
 Our daughters are not malnourished from a week or two of vacation eating.
 We just bring vitamins and probiotics for a little insurance!

-Teen/Tween Travel Tip #4: Embrace the Electronics
+Embrace the Electronics

 Encourage interaction with people and the experience through electronics.